 3.2.2 Horizontal axis turbine (enclosed blade tips): The funnel-like collecting device, usually with Venturi effect to accelerate water column, sits submerged in the tidal current.
 The flow of water can drive a turbine directly or the induced pressure differential in the system can drive an air-turbine.

-3.2.3 Vertical axis turbine: This device extracts energy from moving in a similar fashion to that above, however the turbine is mounted on a vertical axis, i.e. Using a horizontal rotor plane
+3.2.3 Vertical axis turbine: This device extracts energy from moving in a similar fashion to that above, however the turbine is mounted on a vertical axis, i.e. using a horizontal rotor plane

 3.2.4 Oscillating Hydrofoil.
 A hydrofoil attached to an oscillating arm and the motion is caused by the tidal current flowing either side of a wing, which results in lift.